valmayaki/live-coding/readme.md

 - Clone the project
 - Run `docker-compose up web`
-- vist 'http://localhost:8099' in your browser
+- Visit 'http://localhost:8099' in your browser